Do you want to know more about basic SEO for plumbers, HVAC contractors and drainage companies?

 Make sure this is very specific and relevant to the page, so the customers can know to click!

-Top Tip: Keep it under 160 characters will show in the SERPs, use this to promote and celebrate your USPs (Unique Selling Points), but remember to be relevant, otherwise your bounce rate will increase.
+Top Tip: Keeping it under 150-155 characters will show in the SERPs – use this to promote and celebrate your USPs (Unique Selling Points), but remember to be relevant, otherwise your bounce rate will increase.
+A good example is the following from Orthogonality, a Cambridge-based software development firm.

 In February 2019, Google confirmed that E-A-T is a very important aspect when it comes to the search engine’s algorithms.